Siddaramaiah to be Karnataka CM, Shivakumar his deputy; swearing-in on May 20: Cong sources | Politics

 - India

-Siddaramaiah will be the next chief minister of Karnataka and DK Shivakumar his deputy, Congress sources said on Thursday after the party arrived at a consensus on government formation in the state following hectic parleys.
+Siddaramaiah will be the next chief minister of Karnataka and DK Shivakumar his deputy, Congress sources said on Thursday after the party arrived at a consensus on government formation in the state after four days of hectic parleys.

 Sources said the swearing-in ceremony will be held in Bengaluru on May 20 around noon.

-They said Congress chief Mallikarjun Kharge along with other stakeholders held parleys past midnight to hammer out a solution between Siddaramaiah and Shivakumar -- the two chief ministerial aspirants.
+They said Congress chief Mallikarjun Kharge along with other stakeholders held discussions past midnight to hammer out a solution between Siddaramaiah and Shivakumar -- the two chief ministerial aspirants.

 ''It has been decided by consensus that Siddaramaiah will be the next chief minister and Shivakumar will be the deputy chief minister,'' a Congress source said.